ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Migration Center User's Manual.md

 #### RULE-13012

-- Version Scope: Altibase 6.3.1.0.0 or above
+- Version Scope: Altibase 6.3.1.0.0 or later

 - Type: TO DO